lbarqueira/ToDo_Compose/README.md

 How to turn the Architecture of this app Clean through the use of:

-- MVVM together with Clear Architecture concepts
+- MVVM together with Clean Architecture concepts
 - UseCases, one UseCase per feature
 - One ViewModel per Screen
 - One Repository per screen